 You should also make sure your school is accredited if you intend to apply for US federal financial aid.
 Learn more about why accreditation is important when deciding on your Master of Science program.

-As you research different MS programs, take a close look at the kind of coursework you’ll be completing.
+As you research different MS programs, take a close look at the kind of coursework you’ll complete.
 Pay close attention to the kind of subject knowledge or training you’ll receive and how it fits into your larger goals.
 Is it too broad for the kind of specific skill set you’re looking to develop, or is it too niche?
 It's also helpful to take a look at the faculty who will be teaching your classes, especially their experience.
 Reviewing each program’s course offerings can indicate what you’ll learn and help you identify whether it’s a good fit.

 Whether you attend an in-person or online MS program, you may find that you have some options when it comes to the way you take classes.
 To ascertain which program makes sense for you, consider your larger needs.
 Do you need greater flexibility because you’ll be working while attending school?
 Would you prefer more face-to-face interactions rather than video lectures and Zoom meetings?
 If possible, consult each program’s graduate advisor to find out what type of classes they offer so you can ensure they fit your scheduling needs.